By Julie Curtis, Administration Manager and Health, Safety and Wellbeing Representative

 - Don’t be tempted to feed the bonfire with any spirits or paraffin – use firelighters to grow the fire steadily and safely

 - Keep one, identifiable person in charge of lighting all fireworks so that children and adults alike know who should be lighting them and who shouldn’t

 - Ensure you have a first aid box with you or in the property, just in case, and make sure children know what to do in an emergency

-I also think it’s important to remember that not all children and young people enjoy bonfire night, one example being autistic children.
+I also think it’s important to remember that not all children and young people enjoy bonfire night.
+Some children may fear the noise or feel overwhelmed by hustle and bustle, along with unexpected fireworks and rockets.
 Autism.org states that ‘the unexpected nature of displays can cause anxiety and stress, and for those with sensory issues, fireworks can be very disturbing.’

-If your family need to create a balance for all family members to be happy on the night, here are some additional tips, courtesy of Autism.org:
+If your family need to create a balance for all family members to be happy on the night, here are some additional tips, courtesy of Autism.org (2019):

 - Watch from a distance.
 Is there a room in the house where you can see fireworks across the skyline from far away?

 - Check with your local authority.
 In recent years, more local authorities have started planning events specifically for different types of people with certain conditions or disabilities, and these may well provide a less-crowded situation for autistic children

 - Keep food and treats available that might aid as a distraction or as a comfort, such as a favourite toy or game, a hot chocolate or some sweets

 - Some ear defenders are created to block out noises while allowing speech to be heard – these might be a good investment for children and young people who feel anxious by the unpredictable noise of fireworks